 Arrangements must not be made for any change to the child's placement without prior consultation with the Children's Guardian.

 The IRO should also be notified of any change in the child's placement and any major changes in the child's care plan.

-Social workers must provide a note of key unavailable dates to Counsel prior to each hearing and send a copy to Child Litigation Unit.
+Social workers must provide a note of key unavailable dates to the allocated solicitor prior to each hearing.
 Team Managers should monitor this through supervision.
-Child Litigation Unit should ensure this is effectively communicated to the court, and that the Social Worker is informed of changes to dates at earliest opportunity.
+The allocated solicitor in Legal Services will ensure this is effectively communicated to the court, and that the Social Worker is informed of changes to dates at earliest opportunity.

 The Interim Care Plan and Final Care Plan, which must be exhibited to the social worker's Statement in Care Proceedings, should contain the information set out in Decision to Look After and Care Planning Procedure, The Care Plan.

 There must be a separate Care Plan for each child.

 Where adoption is part of the Care Plan either as the preferred or contingency plan, legal advice should be sought as to the need for and timing of a Placement Order application.

 A Placement Order application cannot be made without the approval of the Agency Decision Maker (ADM).
 See Adoption Panel and Agency Decision Makers (ADM) Decision.The social worker and Service Manager must sign the Interim Care Plan.
 The social worker and Head of Service must sign the Final Care Plan.
 The Care Plan cannot be changed without reference to the authorising manager.
 The Social Worker should own the reasoning for the care plan and the child focused outcomes being sought.
 The Team Manager should ensure this through Professional Supervision.